Houston Drunk Driving Accident Attorney

-Do not Wait; Call Today to Learn More
+Do not Wait; Call Our Houston Drunk Driving Accident Attorney Today to Learn More

 Our founding attorney, Jason E. Payne, is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization, making him an expert in this area of law.
 All of our attorneys have extensive experience and have been recognized for their achievements in personal injury law, including a long history of success in complex litigation.

 When it comes to helping you get back on your feet after a devastating drunk driving crash, trust the team at Payne Law Firm.
 We provide free initial consultations and do not collect any attorney fees unless/until we recover compensation for you.

 Injured in a DWI crash?
 Call our drunk driving accident lawyers in Houston today for a free, confidential consultation: (713) 999-4801.
 We can help you pursue a drunk driving lawsuit settlement today.

 Payne Law Firm was invaluable in helping my family navigate the most difficult situation we had ever experienced.
 Mr. Payne and his entire staff were professional, responsive, and empathetic throughout the entire process.- Fatimar J.